12 CLINICAL PHARMACOLOGY

 Depending upon the route of administration, bupivacaine is distributed to some extent to all body tissues, with high concentrations found in highly perfused organs such as the liver, lungs, heart, and brain.

-Pharmacokinetic studies on the plasma profiles of bupivacaine after direct intravenous injection suggest a three-compartment open model.
+Pharmacokinetic studies on the plasma profiles of bupivacaine after direct intravenous injection (BUPIVACAINE SPINAL is not approved for intravenous use, and contraindicated for intravenous regional block, i.e. Bier Block) suggest a three-compartment open model.
 The first compartment is represented by the rapid intravascular distribution of the drug.
-The second compartment represents the equilibration of the drug throughout the highly perfused organs such as the brain, myocardium, lungs, kidneys and liver.
+The second compartment represents the equilibration of the drug throughout the highly perfused organs such as the brain, myocardium, lungs, kidneys, and liver.
 The third compartment represents an equilibration of the drug with poorly perfused tissues, such as muscle and fat.

 The kidney is the main excretory organ for most local anesthetics and their metabolites.
 Urinary excretion is affected by urinary perfusion and factors affecting urinary pH.
 Only 6% of bupivacaine is excreted unchanged in the urine.